gravitational/gravity/docs/6.x/installation.md

 In order to reliably run in any environment, Gravity aims to be infrastructure and cloud-agnostic.
-Gravity makes no assumption about the nature of the network or either the hosts are virtualised or bare metal.
+Gravity makes no assumption about the nature of the network or either the hosts are virtualized or bare metal.

 ## Azure